tonnylegacy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files:This script displays the 10 newest files in the current directory.
 The files are listed one per line, sorted from the newest to the oldest.
 13-unique:This script takes a list of words as input and prints only the words that appear exactly once
-14-findthatword:  This script displays lines containing the pattern "root" from the file /etc/passwd
+14-findthatword:  This script displays lines containing the pattern "root" from the file /etc/passwd grep -c "bin" /etc/passwd:This script counts the number of lines that contain the pattern "bin" in the file /etc/passwd